martijndierckx/shelly-updater/README.md

     - "3360:3360"
 ```

-This docker image is not intended to being kept running 24/7.
+This Docker image is not intended to run 24/7.
 But more as an ad-hoc update script.
+So make sure you stop the container/stack after updating.